 From 1991 to 2003, adolescent steroid use grew at an alarming rate, from 2.7% to 6.1%.
 In 2004, the NIDA estimated over half a million 8th and 10th graders were using anabolic steroids.
 Moreover, 1,084,000 adults, or 0.5% of the population, reported steroid use.
-According to Pediatrics in Review, steroid use is especially common among athletes who play football, baseball, and basketball, as well as those who wrestle or take part in gymnastics.
+Pediatrics in Review also reported that steroid use is especially common among athletes who play football, baseball, and basketball, as well as those who wrestle or take part in gymnastics.

 According to the New York State Department of Health, when it comes to steroids and sports, “The number of athletes who abuse anabolic steroids is unknown.”
-All of the major professional sports leagues test players for steroids.
-This still doesn’t prevent them from using.
+While all of the major professional sports leagues test players for steroids, this doesn’t prevent some athletes from finding a way around the rules.
 For example, although the NFL tests every player at least once each year, an anonymous survey of 2,552 retired players revealed that 16% of offensive linemen and 15% of defensive linemen had used PEDs (it’s unclear whether they used anabolic steroids).

 According to the Drug Enforcement Administration (DEA), athletes who use anabolic steroids do so because of the belief that steroids give them a “competitive advantage and/or improve their physical performance.”
 While steroids do increase muscle mass when athletes use them in combination with their training regimen, there’s no proof of a competitive advantage due to steroid use.

-Athletes who suffer from MDD are prone to unusual diets with an emphasis on protein and performance-enhancing supplements, steroid abuse, overexertion in the gym, as well as a number of maladaptive psychological tendencies.
+Athletes with MDD are prone to unusual diets with an emphasis on protein and performance-enhancing supplements, steroid abuse, overexertion in the gym, and other maladaptive psychological tendencies.